Man charges at Rep. Ilhan Omar and sprays her with substance at town hall

 Someone in attendance said that whatever was sprayed "smells so bad" and urged Omar to "go get checked."

-CBS News has reached out to Omar's office, U.S. Capitol Police and the Minneapolis Police Department for more information.
+CBS News has reached out to Omar's office and the U.S. Capitol Police for more information.

+The incident at Omar's event comes during a tense period in Minneapolis following the fatal shooting of 37-year-old Alex Pretti by two Customs and Border Protection agents on Saturday, which prompted days of protests.

+Thousands of federal immigration agents have been deployed to the Twin Cities area since last month as part of a crackdown by the Trump administration that has drawn stiff criticism from Omar and other local politicians.

 This is a developing story and will be updated.